Kladno: Etymology

 The name Kladno is derived from the Czech word kláda, meaning 'log'.
 In Old Czech, the word kladno denoted a mature forest from which logs were obtained.

 Geography

 Kladno is located about 17 km northwest of Prague.
 It lies in a mostly flat landscape of the Prague Plateau, albeit in the north the terrain becomes hillier.
 The highest point is at 434 m above sea level, and the lowest at 283 m above sea level.
-There are no large bodies of water within city limits, only several small creeks.
+There are no large bodies of water within city limits, only several small streams.
 The city limits contain two nature monuments: Žraločí zuby and Krnčí a Voleška.